Residents can now recycle paper and cardboard 24/7 at three locations: O’Fallon City Hall, the Renaud Center and the O’Fallon Justice Center!

 - Brown grocery bags

-- Flattened corrugated cardboard boxes, small pieces of cardboard and pressed fiber (such as cereal boxes, shoe boxes and tissue boxes) will be accepted too, but these items must be kept separate from other paper products.
+- Flattened and broken down corrugated cardboard boxes, small pieces of cardboard and pressed fiber (such as cereal boxes, shoe boxes and tissue boxes) will be accepted too, but these items must be kept separate from other paper products.
+Please note: Cardboard boxes must be broken down!

 Frequently Asked Questions